leventea/hkk-scraper/README.md

 The script is probably produces a heavy load on their backend, so it shouldn't be run regularly.

+If you only need the results, please download it from the [releases](https://github.com/leventea/hkk-scraper/releases)

 ## Usage

 After installing the required packages using `npm i` (or any alternative), run the following command: